bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-15-newsletter.md

 - [LDK v0.0.123][] is a release of this popular library for building LN-enabled applications.
-It includes an update to its settings for [trimmed HTLCs][topic trimmed htlc], improvements to [offers][topic offers] support, and many other improvements.
+It includes an update to its settings for [trimmed HTLCs][topic trimmed htlc], improvements to [offers][topic offers] support, and many other improvements. {% assign timestamp="25:16" %}

-- [LND v0.18.0-beta.rc2][] is a release candidate for the next major version of this popular LN node.
+- [LND v0.18.0-beta.rc2][] is a release candidate for the next major version of this popular LN node. {% assign timestamp="26:08" %}

 ## Notable code and documentation changes